jvanlier/til/python/cv2-region-of-interest-fillpoly.md

 Creating a Region of Interest Polygon and mask out everything else.

 I've already done this many times before, yet I end up looking it up in old code more often than I'd like.
-Here's one version that works on RGB images with 3 channels and on gray scale images with just 1 channel.
+Here's one version that works on RGB images with 3 channels and on grayscale images with just 1 channel.

 ```python
 def apply_roi(image, roi):